 A true bibliophile, Dr. Alice Hixson has a passion and dedication which tirelessly helps our team find the best ways to promote books to new audiences.
 Dr. Hixson began her career in publishing in Minneapolis, MN then became a lifelong music educator.
 Her resume includes dozens of productions of world music, American folk songs, and original operas created with elementary school students.
 Her work won many grants for students in the arts.
 After working for the Department of Defense as an administrator of music and art education, she came home to find Kansas City rocking and rolling with arts and decided to jump in for the ride.
 She defines her job as “looking for cool and fabulous ways for authors and artists to connect to their audience.”
 You may find her out and about or with extended family, coffee cup in hand, or attending an arts event, staying at the home to write, and, of course, advising or editing projects with Flying Ketchup Press.

 Hope Houtwed, originally from Grand Island, Nebraska, recently earned a B.A. in English with a focus on Creative Writing from Northern Arizona University.
 She also completed two minors in both French and Astronomy.
 She enjoys reading and writing Dystopian Fiction, baking delicious cookies, playing with her zippy cats Percy and Arthur, and exploring various cultures.
-She's so excited to be a new part of the Kansas City writing and publishing scene at Flying Ketchup Press!
-If you need copyediting assistance, don't hesitate to check her out at https://www.elpisediting.com/
+She spent 2020 -2021 helping develop Ketchupedia and the Kansas City writing and publishing scene at Flying Ketchup Press!
+If you need copyediting, don't hesitate to find out more at https://www.elpisediting.com/

 Araceli Esparza is a Latinx Poeta with strong migrant farmer roots.
 An MFA graduate from Hamline University in writing, she has published several books and was most recently published in The Astri(x) Journal.
 She was named in Brava Magazine's 2015 Women to Watch.
 Araceli is the founder and owner of Wisconsin Mujer a multi media social engagement company that specializes in cultivating content and connecting hearts.
 "We help companies and nonprofits build bridges with donors and audiences to create authentic connection strategies which have a positive impact on minority and marginalized communities."
 You can hear Araceli Esparza tell more stories at her new project podcast: www.midwestmujeres.com